cardano-apexpool/koios-api-python/README.md

 #### get_pool_relays
 A list of registered relays for all currently registered/retiring (not retired) pools<br>
 Parameters: none<br>
-Returns: The list of relays maps by stake pool<br>
+Returns: The list of relays dictionaries by stake pool<br>
 Example:<br>
 `pool_relays = get_pool_relays()`<br>
 Example response: